 Total weight of Batch 8 Greasy: 11,888 pounds (5391 kg).

-Batch 8 Greasy is expected to be scoured by Chargeurs USA in South Carolina.
+Batch 8 Greasy will be scoured by Chargeurs USA in South Carolina in the next few days.
 The scouring process removes dirt, vegetable matter, wool grease (crude lanolin) and other debris from the fleece.
 We expect a high yield.